Home / Articles / Dividends

 How rebasing actually works

-The mechanism behind "your balance grows" is usually a rebasing multiplier.
+On the tokenized line, the mechanism behind "your balance grows" is usually a rebasing multiplier.
 It sounds technical; the idea is simple.
 Rather than paying out cash, the issuer adjusts a multiplier attached to the token so that everyone holding it sees their effective position increase by the dividend amount.
 The token's price still tracks the underlying share, but the quantity or value credited to you edges up on the payout date.

 Think of it like a fund that automatically reinvests distributions.
 You don't receive a payment and then choose to buy more; the reinvestment is built in.
 The dividend that the underlying company paid gets converted, after deductions, into a larger slice of the same tokenized stock for you.
 No action needed on your part, no cash to sweep up, no "should I reinvest this" decision — it's done for you by design.